NicoleDev021/CC_GPL_License_Template/docs/CONTRIBUTING.md

 - Comment your code where necessary.
 - Try to follow any conventions seen in the existing code.

+## Security

+If you discover a security vulnerability, please refer to the [SECURITY.md](./SECURITY.md) file for information on how to report it responsibly.

 ## Code of Conduct

 Please be respectful and considerate in your communications and contributions.
 By contributing, you agree to abide by the [Code of Conduct](./docs/CODE_OF_CONDUCT.md).